Do Pitbull Puppies Change Color?

 Can Blue Nose Pitbull be Brown?

 No, Blue Nose Pitbulls cannot be brown.
-A blue, gray, or light black color indicates a Blue Nose Pitbull.
+A blue, gray, or light black indicates a Blue Nose Pitbull.
 If a Pitbull has a reddish-brown nose, it is a red nose.

 What is Grey Pitbull Called?